Tourism and Recreation – Bachelor's degree

 THE-ICE Accreditation Certificate - Vistula School of HospitalityDownload

 The curriculum of the Tourism and Recreation programme at the Bachelor’s level has been designed to best teach you practical knowledge and skills.
 This means that, in addition to lectures, you can expect many practical sessions.
 These include seminars, workshops, as well as strategy and simulation games.
 Our teaching and research faculty is comprised of outstanding experts, known practitioners, and reputable academics.
 It is thanks to them, that we can offer you an interesting curriculum, tailored to the needs of the tourism market, and you are able to gain invaluable knowledge and practical skills, starting from the very first semester.

 You will learn how to plan, organise, and co-ordinate activities in a tourism and recreation company, hotel, restaurant, travel agency, or resort.
 The curriculum also includes foreign languages courses (B2 level, according to the Common European Framework).

-Studying at Vistula School of Hospitality (formerly Warsaw School of Tourism and Hospitality Management)t, you will be expected to undergo internships.
+Studying at Vistula School of Hospitality (formerly Warsaw School of Tourism and Hospitality Management), you will be expected to undergo internships.
 They will enable you to gain professional experience.
-The internships take place in the 2nd year, and their duration must be at least three months, i.e. 300 hours – 150 each in the 3rd and 4th semesters.
+Internships are planned for the second year of studies and their duration is up to 6 months.

 It is important to note that the internship can be done in two parts.